SomeBlackMagic/helm-deployer/README.md

 * https://github.com/helm/helm/issues/3481
 * https://github.com/helm/helm/issues/9285

+Also implement upgrade locker.
+When using multiple deploy with the same non-concurrent resource additional locks needed.

 When you run helm-assistant upgrade <some arguments> application run new sub process ```helm upgrade <some arguments>```, pipe logs and also run kubectl process for grab additional data about deployment.
 Also if you run deployment with flag --wait-for-jobs application check deployed job, and if status if `Failed`